alfredxiao/jackplay/README.md

  - Can blacklist or whitelist specified packages
  - No need to change application code
  - No need to restart a JVM
- - Runs an embedded lightweight HTTP server
+ - Runs an embedded lightweight HTTP server to serve the control panel in web UI

 # Q and A